 TL;DR: A video's subtitles are one of three kinds, and each needs a different method.
 External — a separate .srt/.ass file you already have.
-Embedded (soft) — a subtitle track inside the video file (common in MKV); pull it out with mkvextract or Subtitle Edit.
-Burned-in (hardcoded) — the text is painted into the video picture, with no track to extract, so you need OCR that reads the frames (GeekLink does this on Mac).
+Embedded (soft) — a subtitle track inside the video file (common in MKV); GeekLink detects and extracts it directly on Mac, or use mkvextract.
+Burned-in (hardcoded) — the text is painted into the video picture, with no track to extract, so you need OCR that reads the frames (GeekLink does this on Mac too).
 The 5-second test: try to turn the subtitles off in your player.
 If they disappear, they're a separate track.
 If they stay on screen no matter what, they're burned into the picture.

 If you tried to "extract subtitles" and your tool found nothing — or found something you couldn't use — it's almost always because you're dealing with a different kind of subtitle than the tool expects.
 Sort out which of the three you have first, and the right method is obvious.